adamkennedy/Mesovator/README.md

 http://en.wikipedia.org/wiki/Elevator_algorithm

-However, there is no simple optimum strategies for scheduling multiple elevators.
+There is no simple optimum strategy for scheduling multiple elevators.

 Real world multiple elevator control strategies can be extremely complex, including fuzzy logic, machine learning and neural net approaches.

 ### Elevator Strategy is Inseparable from Building Context

-An issue repeatedly reinforced by Dr Barney is that elevator implementation should always be based on the traffic characteristics of a specific building.
+An issue repeatedly reinforced by Dr Barney is that elevator implementations are based on the traffic characteristics of a specific building.

-The type of building, density and timing of the Up Peak and Down Peak and nature of the passenger trips is integrally bound to the implementation strategy for control of the elevator.
-Strategies such as zone allocation, floor priorities, pre-location of idle elevators all emerge from the specifics of each building.
+The type of building, density and timing of the Up Peak and Down Peak, and the nature of the passenger trips is integrally bound to the implementation strategy for the elevator controller.
+Strategies such as load rating, zone allocation, floor priorities, and pre-location of idle elevators all emerge from the specific requirements of each building.

 The testing strategy MUST be able to be related to specific scenarios that can be modeled based on passenger simulations or real world recordings of passenger movements.